pingcap/docs-dm/en/resume-task.md

 ## Flags description

-- `-s`: (Optional) Specifies the MySQL source where the subtasks of the replication task (that you want to restart) run.
-If it is set, only subtasks on the specified MySQL source are restarted.
+- `-s`: (Optional) Specifies the MySQL source where you want to resume the subtask of the replication task.
+If it is set, the command resumes only the subtasks on the specified MySQL source.
 - `task-name`: (Required) Specifies the task name.

 ## Returned results